 The Silver Cloud III made its world debut in October 1962, and production soon began on a run of 2,044 cars that would be introduced for the 1963 model year.
 In addition to slight cosmetic changes from the previous model, the V8 engine was also increased with 2-inch carburetors, an increased compression ratio of 9:1, and a nitrate-hardened crankshaft to accommodate the increased in power, which Rolls-Royce left characteristically undisclosed but has been estimated at around 200 horsepower.
 You can read more about Silver Cloud III performance and specs here.

 Hyde Park bespoke coachbuilder Mulliner Park Ward, formed by Rolls-Royce Limited in 1961 after the merger of H.J.
-Mulliner & Co. and Park Ward, continued to style coaches with the Silver Cloud III, and the Drop Head Coupe featured in Yesterday, Today and Tomorrow is of a Mulliner Park Ward design.
+Mulliner & Co. and Park Ward, continued to style coaches with the Silver Cloud III; indeed, the ’63 Drop Head Coupe featured in Yesterday, Today and Tomorrow was designed by Mulliner Park Ward.

 1963 Rolls-Royce Silver Cloud III